TedHusted/awake/awake.md/awake.md

 Noah Harper sits at his kitchen table, the soft glow of his tablet illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
-AI Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
+SI Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure video chat.
 Background checks ensure authenticity. — The rest is up to you —”

-The OASA APPROVED light on his web browser plug-in glowed bright green.
-“Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on AI Architect itself came up green.”
+The OSSA APPROVED light on his web browser plug-in glowed bright green.
+“Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on SI Architect itself came up green.”

 The GET STARTED button clicks, and the screen displays a minimal, smoothly designed form with an empty table.